(800) 669-5556

 Update on cases involving ComEd, Ameren Illinois power bills

-We wanted to give you an update on some battles before the Illinois Commerce Commission (ICC).
-ComEd: As you recall, last year the Illinois Commerce Commission (ICC) rejected the utility’s grid plan and slashed its $1.47 billion rate-hike request by about 65 percent (ICC Docket # 23-0055).
-The company challenged…...
+We wanted to give you an update on electric battles before the Illinois Commerce Commission (ICC).
+ComEd: As you recall, last December the Illinois Commerce Commission (ICC) rejected the utility’s grid plan and slashed its $1.47 billion rate-hike request by about 65 percent (ICC Docket # 23-0055).
+However, the company filed a petition…...

 Read more

-CUB News Release: ComEd pushes for customers to pay millions to fixed botched billing ‘upgrade’ that has crippled Illinois’ acclaimed Community Solar Program
+CUB News Release: ComEd pushes for customers to pay millions to fix botched billing ‘upgrade’ that has crippled Illinois’ acclaimed Community Solar Program

-With Commonwealth Edison’s botched billing system upgrade effectively blocking Illinois’ money-saving Community Solar program, the Citizens Utility Board (CUB) is demanding that the utility giant finally resolve the months-long problems and abandon a ploy to force frustrated customers to pay nearly $30 million to help fix the fiasco.
-(Here’s a…...
+When Commonwealth Edison’s botched billing system upgrade effectively blocked Illinois’ money-saving Community Solar program, the Citizens Utility Board (CUB) demanded that the utility giant finally resolve the months-long problems and abandon a ploy to force frustrated customers to pay nearly $30 million to help fix the fiasco.
+(Here’s a PDF…...

 Read more